NKU looks to extend streak vs Youngstown St.

-BOTTOM LINE: Northern Kentucky looks for its eighth straight win in the head-to-head series over Youngstown State.
-In its last seven wins against the Penguins, Northern Kentucky has won by an average of 12 points.
+BOTTOM LINE: Northern Kentucky looks for its ninth straight win in the head-to-head series over Youngstown State.
+In its last eight wins against the Penguins, Northern Kentucky has won by an average of 12 points.
 Youngstown State's last win in the series came on Feb.
 18, 2017, an 81-77 victory.

-TEAM LEADERSHIP: Northern Kentucky's Trevon Faulkner has averaged 17.4 points, 4.8 rebounds and 2.2 steals while Adrian Nelson has put up 8.8 points and 12.4 rebounds.
-For the Penguins, Shemar Rathan-Mayes has averaged 14 points and three steals while Michael Akuchie has put up 10.7 points and 7.7 rebounds.SHEMAR CAN SHOOT: Rathan-Mayes has connected on 42.1 percent of the 19 3-pointers he's attempted and has gone 8 for 19 over his last three games.
-He's also made 71.4 percent of his foul shots this season.
+FAB FRESHMEN: Youngstown State's Naz Bohannon, Darius Quisenberry and Shemar Rathan-Mayes have collectively accounted for 52 percent of all Penguins scoring this season.NIFTY FAULKNER: Trevon Faulkner has connected on 17.9 percent of the 28 3-pointers he's attempted and has gone 3 for 18 over his last three games.
+He's also converted 63.9 percent of his free throws this season.

+STREAK SCORING: Northern Kentucky has won its last three home games, scoring an average of 75.7 points while giving up 67.3.

+ASSIST DISTRIBUTION: The Norse have recently created baskets via assists more often than the Penguins.
+Northern Kentucky has 37 assists on 78 field goals (47.4 percent) across its past three contests while Youngstown State has assists on 32 of 78 field goals (41 percent) during its past three games.

-STIFLING STATE: Youngstown State has forced opponents into committing turnovers on 32.7 percent of all possessions this year, the third-highest rate among all Division I teams.
+STINGY STATE: Youngstown State has forced opponents into committing turnovers on 29.6 percent of all possessions this year, the fifth-highest rate among all Division I teams.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25